EMS: Multi-Agent Voting via Efficient Majority-then-Stopping: Introduction

 Among the various aggregation techniques, majority voting has become one of the most widely used methods due to its simplicity and effectiveness\cite{DBLP:conf/emnlp/ZhaoWP24,kaesberg2025voting}.
 In the standard majority voting setting, each agent performs reasoning independently, and the final decision is made based on the most frequent response.
 Several extensions of this basic paradigm have been proposed to enhance performance, such as reliability-based weighting considering agents' past accuracy, and confidence-based soft voting integrating model-reported confidence scores.
 However, these approaches still follow the same fundamental paradigm: \emph{reasoning first, aggregation later}.
 In this setup, all agents must complete their reasoning before a final decision can be made.
-This paradigm, while effective, introduces a significant inefficiency.
 In many scenarios, the majority decision can be reached before all agents have completed their reasoning, making the contributions of the remaining agents redundant.
 This leads to unnecessary computational overhead, especially when large numbers of agents or expensive LLM inferences are involved.
-This inefficiency raises a key challenge: \emph{how can we reduce redundant reasoning in multi-agent LLM systems while preserving the accuracy benefits of majority voting?}
+This inefficiency raises a key challenge: \emph{How can we reduce redundant reasoning in multi-agent LLM systems while preserving the accuracy benefits of majority voting?}

-Inspired by principles from Byzantine Fault Tolerance\cite{DBLP:journals/toplas/LamportSP82}, a reasonable strategy is to adopt a majority-then-stop mechanism.
-In a system with $N$ agents, once a majority of $[(N+1)/2]$ agents reach consensus, the final decision is determined, and the remaining reasoning can be terminated.
-This strategy has two primary advantages: it preserves the decision accuracy of standard majority voting while potentially reducing inference costs by avoiding unnecessary reasoning.
-However, its efficiency critically depends on the order in which agents are queried.
-As shown in Figure~\ref{fig:f1}, if

-the most reliable agents are consulted first, a consensus can be reached more quickly, whereas querying less reliable agents early may require waiting for more agents to vote.
-Therefore, achieving efficient early stopping requires prioritizing agents that are most likely to produce a response for majority voting.
+A natural insight to improve the efficiency of majority voting is to reduce reasoning that can no longer affect the final decision.
+In a system with $N$ agents, once the current leading answer is guaranteed to remain the final winner regardless of how the remaining agents vote, the system can safely terminate and return the certified answer.
+This observation suggests a majority-then-stop mechanism that preserves the decision rule of standard majority voting while reducing redundant inference.
+However, the efficiency of such early stopping critically depends on the order in which agents are invoked.
+As shown in Figure~\ref{fig:f1}, if the most reliable agents are consulted first, a consensus can be reached more quickly, whereas querying less reliable agents early may require waiting for more agents to vote.
+Therefore, achieving efficient early stopping requires prioritizing agents that are most likely to produce a consensus for majority voting.